neoforged/Documentation/docs/gettingstarted/modfiles.md

 ---
-description: This article explains the various files included in a typical mod JAR.
+description: What the various files included in a typical mod JAR do.
 sidebar_position: 2
 ---
 # Mod Files